velovint/trials-score/README.md

 ## TODO
+* First rider in a class isn't marked is not finished
 * Sort riders who didn't finish by class/name instead of anything else
 * Fix build warnings
 * Move Clear button to top menu